Dilution Calculator

 How accurate does my pipetting need to be for dilutions?+

-It depends on the application, but as a rule, avoid transferring very small volumes when a larger, more accurate transfer is possible.
-A 1 ยตL transfer carries far more relative error than a 100 ยตL transfer.
+It depends on the application, but as a rule, avoid transferring very small volumes when a larger and more accurate transfer is possible.
+A 1 µL transfer carries far more relative error than a 100 µL transfer.

 In serial dilutions, accuracy at the first tube matters most because it propagates through the series.
-Use calibrated, well-maintained pipettes and pre-wet the tip for viscous or volatile liquids.
+Use calibrated and well maintained pipettes and pre wet the tip for viscous or volatile liquids.

 Dilution Best Practices Checklist

-These practices distinguish accurate, reproducible dilution work from error-prone work.
+These practices distinguish accurate and reproducible dilution work from error-prone work.
 Many take only seconds and prevent the systematic mistakes that quietly bias a whole experiment or batch.

 Before You Calculate